 Managing the Process

 A key point of having a successful monitoring plan is to make sure it’s being used and to stay on top of the monitoring system.
 Make sure your techs and engineers are acknowledging problems as they are dealt with.
 Don’t let the monitoring screens get flooded with alerts.
 A monitoring screen that’s flooded with alerts makes it very easy to miss a critical alert.
 Alerts need to be acted upon and acknowledged or corrected as soon as possible.
 It is not acceptable to let alerts sit in the queue until the support teams’ regular work hours.
 If the condition is acceptable during off-hours, then the alert should only be generated when it is not acceptable and when someone is available to work on the problem.
 Alerts that don’t get addressed within a specific timeframe should get escalated.

 Also, using maintenance windows for your planned outages will not only help reduce the volume of alerts, but it will also normalize your uptime reports, so systems with no unplanned outages in a given month can show 100%, without manually adjusting your reports or writing explanations to roll them up to senior management.
 Finally, don’t ignore alerts.
 Ignoring alerts is a sure way of getting into trouble.
 At some point, a mistake will be made and someone will ignore the wrong alert.
 Avoid the problem altogether by making sure non-actionable alerts are not even seen.
 You can still report after the fact of adverse or unusual conditions for proactive investigation.

 Netreo’s tools are easy to fine tune to avoid the data deluge.
-Test them out for free today!
+Request a Demo Today!